Carl Marci: Business career

-Dr. Carl Marci is the Chief Clinical Officer and Managing Director of the Mental Health and Neuroscience Specialty Area at OM1.
-He is also senior advisor to several early stage health tech start-ups.
+Dr. Carl Marci is currently Chief Medical Officer at a number of venture back early stage health-technology companies including Predictably Human, Cerebral, Menssano and OM1.
 Prior to joining OM1, he was Chief Psychiatrist at Ready Responders, a venture-backed in-home urgent care health delivery company and Chief Medical Officer for CompanionMx, a digital health technology company with a clinically-proven platform for proactive mobile mental health monitoring, dedicated to preventing mental health episodes.

-Marci co-founded Innerscope Research, a pioneer in the field of consumer neuroscience, in 2006.
+His entrepreneurial career started when Marci co-founded Innerscope Research, a pioneer in the field of consumer neuroscience, in 2006.
 From 2008 to 2013, he served as CEO.
 In 2015, Innerscope Research was acquired by Nielsen, where he served as the global Chief Neuroscientist for Nielsen Consumer Neuroscience.
 The Nielsen division is a provider of consumer based neuroscience using electroencephalography (EEG), biometrics, and other technologies for measuring non-conscious processes related to media and marketing.
 His work there on researching the emotions of Super Bowl advertising have been featured nationally on Good Morning America, CNN, MSNBC, and Fox News.

 Marci is also the Chairperson of the Board of Advisors and a member of the Executive Committee for the Endowment for the Advancement of Psychotherapy in the Department of Psychiatry at Massachusetts General Hospital and the former Chairman of the Board for Beyond Conflict, a non-profit that uses brain and behavioral sciences to tackle challenging social issues, including dehumanization, polarization and racism.